Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Microsoft Purview can help organizations block sensitive data in AI prompts through endpoint DLP, browser data security, network data security, sensitivity labels, and monitoring.

+Think of AI tools as another sharing destination.
+If you would not email the data to an external party or paste it into a public website, you should not paste it into an unapproved AI prompt.
+Even approved AI tools still require policy-aware use: use the right account, approved tenant, allowed data types, and proper labels.

+Common exam trap: "Remove the customer name and paste the contract" may still be wrong if the contract includes proprietary terms, pricing, legal language, or other identifiable details.
+Sanitization must be complete and policy-approved.

 ### Password Managers and Strong Passwords

 Password managers help users create and store strong, unique passwords.
 This reduces password reuse and makes phishing harder because password managers typically autofill only on the legitimate site where the password belongs.